About Hebrew Studies

 About Jewish Studies

-The Jewish studies program offers an unparalleled opportunity to study the development of Jewish civilization from its origins to the contemporary world.
+The Jewish studies program offers an unparalleled opportunity to study the development of Jewish civilisation from its origins to the contemporary world.
 Jewish studies investigates the history, literature, archaeology, philosophy, ethnography and social theory of Jewish society and culture.
 Students are encouraged to engage in contemporary debates about ethnicity and identity, assimilation, exile and Diaspora cultures.
 Students benefit from the interdisciplinary breadth and the opportunity to combine this with options in Hebrew language study.
-Jewish studies is conducted in a dynamic environment by dedicated teaching staff who are able to draw on the resources of one of the country's leading history programs.
+Jewish studies is conducted in a dynamic environment by dedicated teaching staff who are able to draw on the resources of one of the country’s leading history programs.

 The Jewish Studies Program has links with the History program and the Classics and Archaeology program in the University.
 A full three-year sequence is available that does not involve language work, though Modern Hebrew is available at all year levels.
 Students are urged to acquire proficiency in Hebrew early in their course – Hebrew 1B standard is a prerequisite for honours.